Snowflake-Labs/sfquickstarts/README.md

 ## How do I get my Snowflake QuickStart on [quickstarts.snowflake.com](https://quickstarts.snowflake.com)?

-Proceeed only if you have followed the quidelines outlined in [Write Your First Quickstart](#write-your-first-quickstart).
+Proceed ONLY if you have followed the quidelines outlined in [Write Your First Quickstart](#write-your-first-quickstart).

 1. You will need to sign [Snowflake's CLA](https://github.com/snowflakedb/CLA).
 The action required on your part is to specify in your (first) pull request comment that you accept it.
 2. Fork this repository